-As a root word, a word consisting of three consonants, this term conveys the sense of "reliability,
+As a root verb, a word consisting of three consonants, this term conveys the sense of "reliability, stability" and "firmness."
+The

-The hiphil verb from of 'āman means "to be certain, sure" or "to be assured"
+The hiphil stem of 'āman conveys the meaning "to confirm, be certain, sure" or "to be assured"

 Then he believed ('āman-hiphil) in the LORD; and He reckoned it to him as righteousness.